"Mini-Jobs" in Germany

-In the case of short-term employment, there are two options: flat-rate taxation of 25% of income (plus solidarity tax and, if applicable, church tax) or individual taxation through a so-called "Lohnsteuerkarte".
+- In the case of a mini-job as a so-called "short-term employment", there are two options: flat-rate taxation of 25% of income (plus solidarity tax and, if applicable, church tax) or individual taxation through a so-called "Lohnsteuerkarte".
 In principle, taxation through a "Lohnsteuerkarte" or income tax card will cost you less, since you will only have to pay tax if you earn more than the substance income ("Grundsicherung").
 You can find out more about taxation in Germany in our chapters "The German tax system" and "Tax Return".

 Yes.
 However, your employer must also agree.
 As long as you only have one mini-job, the income resulted will be exempt from social security contributions.
 If you have more than one mini-job alongside your full-time job, however, all the extra mini-jobs and your full-time job are taken into account.
 You will then have to make social security contributions for the additional mini-jobs.

 There is no lower/upper limit for your number of working hours.
 It is only essential that you do not exceed the €520 income limit or (in the case of short-term employment) the span of three months/70 working days per year.